-The media is replete with articles speculating about President Biden’s across-the-board student loan debt relief plans, given that federal student loan debt exceeds $1.6 trillion spread across 43 million borrowers, according to the Federal Student Aid portfolio summary for 2022.
+The media is replete with articles speculating about President Biden’s across-the-board student loan debt relief plans, given that federal student loan debt exceeds $1.6 trillion spread across 43 million borrowers, according to the Federal Student Aid portfolio summary.
 These plans for broad-based forgiveness extend beyond the existing pause on student loan payments implemented through COVID-19 emergency relief, Public Service Loan Forgiveness Program waivers, and forgiveness for borrowers defrauded by for-profit institutions and borrowers with disabilities.

 Specifically, the administration is considering plans to forgive $10,000 for nearly any kind of federal loan, including graduate PLUS loans, commercially held loans through the Federal Family Education Loan program, and parent PLUS loans, and income caps may be used to determine eligibility.
 Other previously floated proposals included plans to forgive $50,000 in student debt.
 Studies, including those by the Brookings Institution, the National Bureau of Economic Research, JPMorgan Chase & Co., and the Federal Reserve Bank of New York, have attempted to examine the benefits of some of these proposals.

 Our analysis goes a step further in examining the projected impacts of these student debt relief plans for U.S. households by focusing across both income and racial lines.
 To provide these insights, we use the most recently available data from the Survey of Consumer Finances for 2019.
 These data are nationally representative and provide comprehensive information on families’ finances and demographic characteristics.